Roasted Red Pepper Hummus

 Notes

-You can store this in an airtight Tupperware container in the fridge for a few days.
+- Refrigerator: You can store roasted red pepper hummus in an airtight container in the fridge for up to 5 days.

 Disclaimer: Although jessicainthekitchen.com attempts to provide accurate nutritional information, kindly note that these are only estimates.
 Nutritional information may be affected based on the product type, the brand that was purchased, and in other unforeseeable ways.
 Jessicainthekitchen.com will not be held liable for any loss or damage resulting for your reliance on nutritional information.
 If you need to follow a specific caloric regimen, please consult your doctor first.